Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/tutorials/tutorial-5-analytics-edge-extension.md

 3. You should see the reports get populated in the configured report suite.

-Here is a sample report which captures actions and page views from the sample application.
+Here is a sample real-time Analytics report which captures actions and page views from the sample application.

   ![](../../../.gitbook/assets/edge_analytics_report.png)